adzcai/rlbook/book/4_fitted_dp/fitted_dp.md

 trajectories[0][:5]  # show first five transitions from first trajectory
 ```

-We want to _learn_ the optimal value function (or Q-function) from this dataset.
+Can we view the dataset of trajectories as a "labelled dataset" in order to apply supervised learning to approximate the optimal Q-function?
+Yes!
 Recall that we can characterize the optimal Q-function using the {prf:ref}`Bellman optimality equations <bellman_consistency_optimal>`,
 which don't depend on an actual policy: